 Required Minimum Distributions (RMDs)

-Required Minimum Distributions (RMD) are, as the name indicates, minimum annual distributions that must be withdrawn from an IRA, as required by the IRS, beginning with the tax year within which the account holder turns 70 ½.
-The IRS requires these annual distributions to help ensure that account holders don’t simply continue to accumulate money in retirement accounts, thereby deferring taxation, forever.
+Required Minimum Distributions (RMD) are, as the name indicates, minimum annual distributions that must be withdrawn from an IRA beginning with the tax year in which the account holder turns 72.
+As part of the SECURE ACT, passed in late 2019, the starting age for RMDs was increased from 70½ to 72.
+The IRS requires these annual distributions to help ensure that account holders don’t simply continue to accumulate money in retirement accounts, thereby deferring taxation, forever (except in 2020 when the CARES Act eliminated RMDs for that year).
 Uncle Sam wants his cut (read: tax revenue) of the growth in your IRA!

 The RMD is calculated in January of each year and is based on the account value as of the last day of the prior year and the account holder’s life expectancy per an IRS-provided table.
-For example, the joint life expectancy of a married 70 ½ year old is 27.4 years and that number would be divided through the December 31 account value to determine the current year’s RMD.
-Schwab provides Yeske Buie with a report containing all RMD amounts for our clients for that year at the beginning of February.
-Once we receive this report, we ensure it includes all RMD accounts – including first year RMDs for clients who recently reached or will reach age 70 ½ before year’s end – then we jump into action.
+For example, the Life Expectancy Factor from the IRS Uniform Life Table for a 72 year old is 25.6 years and that number would be divided through the December 31 account value to determine the current year’s RMD.
+Schwab provides Yeske Buie with a report containing all RMD amounts for our clients for that year in mid-to-late January.
+Once we receive this report, we ensure it includes all RMD accounts – including first year RMDs for clients who recently reached or will reach age 72 before year’s end – then we jump into action.

 First, the Associate Financial Planners (AFPs) review all client accounts subject to RMDs to determine: the amount of dividends and capital gains distributions credited to the account in December of the preceding year, the RMD amount, any planned spending in the coming year, and the current cash balance in the account.
-If necessary, the AFPs will then place approved trades to raise the cash balance to the necessary amount.
+If necessary, the AFPs will then place trades to raise the cash balance to the necessary amount for review and approval by the Senior Financial Planners.

-Once the cash is raised, the RMD is distributed in one of three ways (taxes can be withheld from these distributions, or not; it’s not a requirement), according to client preference and spending pattern:
+Once the cash is raised and the amount to set aside for QCDs is determined (if applicable), the RMD is distributed in one of three ways (taxes can be withheld from these distributions, or not; it’s not a requirement), according to client preference and spending pattern:

 - If the client would like the RMD distributed to his/her taxable brokerage account to be used for annual Safe-Spending, the RMD is transferred in one lump sum.